Aliases for HTR3E Gene

 HTR3E (5-Hydroxytryptamine Receptor 3E) is a Protein Coding gene.
-Diseases associated with HTR3E include periodic fever, menstrual cycle dependent and irritable bowel syndrome.
+Diseases associated with HTR3E include irritable bowel syndrome.
 Among its related pathways are Circadian entrainment and Taste transduction.
 GO annotations related to this gene include extracellular ligand-gated ion channel activity and G-protein coupled serotonin receptor activity.
 An important paralog of this gene is HTR3A.

 UniProtKB/Swiss-Prot for HTR3E Gene

 This is one of the several different receptors for 5-hydroxytryptamine (serotonin), a biogenic hormone that functions as a neurotransmitter, a hormone, and a mitogen.
 This receptor is a ligand-gated ion channel, which when activated causes fast, depolarizing responses.
 It is a cation-specific, but otherwise relatively nonselective, ion channel.

 Serotonin 5-HT3 receptors, are ligand-gated ion channels of the Cys-loop family.
 The receptor consists of four transmembrane domains that form an intrinsic cation-selective channel.
 So far five human 5-HT3 receptor subtypes have been identified (5-HT3A-E).